Welding Technology » Welding Technology

 Welding Outlook

-The average American welder is 54-years-old, and about 45 percent of the workforce is in their 50s or older, said Monica Parr, corporate director of workforce development at the Miami-based American Welding Society.
-The U.S. economy includes more than 388,000 welding jobs.
-The welding society projects the need for 375,000 new welders by 2023 as industry needs grow and some workers retire.
+The average American welder is 54-years-old with 157,000 approaching retirement, said Monica Parr, corporate director of workforce development at the Miami-based American Welding Society.
+The demand for welders is needed more than ever.
+The U.S. economy includes more than 388,000 welding jobs as of 2025.
+The American Welding Society (AWS) projects the need for 320,500 new welders by 2029 as industry needs grow and workers retire.
+Find further information on careers in welding at the AWS site linked below.

 CURRICULUM TOPICS